 - Sustained-release formulations (SR): Gradually release the drug into the systemic circulation.
 (Example: Diclofenac SR tablets)

-- Controlled Release (CR): Delivers the drug at a predetermined rate over a specific time period.
+- Controlled Release (CR): This method delivers the drug at a predetermined rate over a specific time period.

 Uses of Prodrugs:

-Prodrugs mean administration of inactive compounds that are activated after metabolism (Example: enalapril → enalaprilat)
+Prodrugs refer to inactive compounds that are activated after metabolism (Example: enalapril → enalaprilat)

 Dose Adjustment: